-For incidents with a Hear and Treat referral or discharge outcome (chart 4.2) the data shows variation within normal limits between January and May.
-For 2018/19 the aim has been increased from 13% to 15%, and although we have consistently surpassed 13% for the past 8 months, we have not yet consistently achieved 15%.
+For incidents with a Hear and Treat referral or discharge outcome (Chart 4.2) the data shows variation within normal limits between January and August.
+For 2018/19 the aim has been increased from 13% to 15%.
+In August 13.35% of patients received a Hear and Treat referral or discharge outcome, and although performance has decreased slightly since the winter pressures, performance is still higher than the period of stability seen in summer 2017.